 While management of avulsive wounds resulting from high velocity projectiles has been evolving through ages with controversies involving early and delayed reconstruction as it suffers an evolving type of tissue necrosis.
-Recently Futran and colleagues have proposed a phased approach for management of avulsive wounds.6 nerve, vascular and other major injuries, excision of all necrotic tissue and maintenance of tissue of questionable prognosis, maintenance of occlusal relationships, maintaining mandibular segments with reconstructive plates and maxillary defects and soft tissue envelope with temporary bone grafts to avoid later tissue contracture.
+Recently Futran and colleagues have proposed a phased approach for management of avulsive wounds.

+The first phase involves evaluation of the ABC, life and limb threatening injuries, intracranial, ocular, facial nerve, vascular and other major injuries, excision of all necrotic tissue and maintenance of tissue of questionable prognosis, maintenance of occlusal relationships, maintaining mandibular segments with reconstructive plates and maxillary defects and soft tissue envelope with temporary bone grafts to avoid later tissue contracture.
 Pre-operative planning should also be done for anticipated definitive reconstruction with 3-D CT scan and stereo-lithography.